mzazon/awesome-cloud-projects/aws/seamless-hybrid-storage/seamless-hybrid-storage.md

 Volume Gateway provides block-level storage integration, supporting both stored volumes for low-latency access to frequently used data and cached volumes for frequently accessed data subsets.
 This flexibility allows organizations to optimize for either performance or cost based on their specific use cases.
 The integration with EBS snapshots enables point-in-time recovery and disaster recovery scenarios.

 The architecture supports multiple deployment models including on-premises VM deployment, hardware appliance deployment, and cloud-based deployment using EC2 instances.
 This flexibility enables organizations to choose the most appropriate deployment model based on their infrastructure constraints and requirements.
-[AWS Storage Gateway Documentation](https://docs.aws.amazon.com/storagegateway/) provides comprehensive guidance for advanced configuration scenarios.
+The [AWS Storage Gateway User Guide](https://docs.aws.amazon.com/storagegateway/latest/userguide/) provides comprehensive guidance for advanced configuration scenarios and best practices for production deployments.

 > **Tip**: Use CloudWatch metrics to monitor cache hit ratios and optimize local storage allocation for better performance.
+Cache hit ratios above 80% typically indicate well-sized cache storage.

 > **Warning**: Ensure adequate network bandwidth between your gateway and AWS to prevent performance bottlenecks during large file transfers or initial data sync operations.